Fran Kelly: Career in journalism

 After realising that what she really wanted to do was journalism, in 1988 Kelly moved to Sydney to work on The Drum on Triple J. In 1990 she became a reporter for ABC Radio National's current affairs programs AM and PM.
 Kelly became Canberra bureau chief, chief political correspondent with AM and PM, political editor for ABC's Radio National Breakfast and ABC television's The 7:30 Report and the ABC's Europe correspondent.
 In 2005 she returned to Australia to host Radio National Breakfast.

 Kelly was involved with the documentary series The Howard Years in 2008, for which she interviewed former US president George W. Bush.
 She has appeared as a panellist and commentator on ABC TV's Insiders, and hosted the show from August to December 2019.

 On 21 October 2021 Kelly announced that she was leaving RN Breakfast, although she would continue to work of the ABC in roles such as covering federal elections, continuing as co-host of the podcast The Party Room, and other future projects.
 Her last show was on 2 December 2021.

 In August 2022, Kelly was announced as the host of a new chat show on ABC TV called Frankly.
 Her appointment attracted criticism from a number of newspaper columnists who all opined that the job should have been given to someone much younger.
 This prompted a public debate about the apparent ageist attitudes and discrimination towards older women in the media.
 ABC chair Ita Buttrose and Kelly's successor at RN Breakfast Patricia Karvelas were also criticised after they both defended Kelly against what they perceived to be ageist attitudes.

 Frankly debuted on ABC TV on 7 October 2022 with Shaun Micallef, Richard Harris and Kirsten Banks appearing as Kelly's first guests.
 The program received generally mixed to positive reviews.

+In early 2024, Kelly started presenting a podcast called Yours Queerly.
+In February 2024, Noongar journalist and TV presenter Narelda Jacobs appeared with Pasifika New Zealander drag artist Kween Kong on the show.

+In 2024 it was reported that Kelly would host a new program on ABC's Radio National entitled The Radio National Hour.
+She hosted the program through to 19 August, but Michael Rowland took over as host on the 20th, posting on his Facebook page that he was "back behind the Radio National Hour mic for a little while Fran Kelly takes an extended break".
+On 7 November 2025 Rowland announced on Facebook that he was "finishing up my stint filling in for Fran Kelly on the Radio National Hour".